Ten habits for highly effective meetings

 2. Disagree & Commit

 Good meetings involve decisions being made.
 Otherwise, your sessions will continue to procreate.
 Having a preselected “decider” in the meeting will guarantee an agreed-upon path forward.
 All participants should be in the service of the decider.
 Who should be the decider?
 Depending on your situation, it should be the person who has the most influence, responsibility, or experience to make the call on how to move forward.
-The decider must make a decision and explain their reasoning with all participants.
+The decider must make a decision and explain their reasoning to all participants.

 This helps teams understanding the consensus and the overall plan.
 Speaking of, many people have the wrong definition of consensus.
 It means to have a general agreement.
 So in a great meeting, when a decision is made, we want to make sure that everyone agrees to support the decision, not that everyone agrees 100%.
 Not everyone will agree on the path forward, and that is okay.
 Not everyone will like it, but they can all commit to the way forward as a team.